numpy/numpy/doc/source/user/absolute_beginners.rst

 .. image:: images/np_reshape.png

-You can also use ``np.transpose`` to reverse or change the axes of an array according to the values you specify.
+You can also use ``.transpose`` to reverse or change the axes of an array according to the values you specify.

 If you start with this array: